RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 2. I mentioned Malala Yousafza in the message you replied to, immediate message context

-Conservatives in Swat Valley Pakistan who marry a child age 14 aren't "Obsession with the past" - they want to *birth* future children, in the future.
-Malala Yousafza's father Ziauddin, was educating girls in the community and was *not against* keeping knowledge of science and nonfiction from her.
+Conservatives in Swat Valley Pakistan who marry a child age 14 aren't "Obsession with the past" - they want to *birth* future children, in the future, their bloodline.
+Malala Yousafza's father Ziauddin, was educating girls in the community and was *against keeping knowledge* of science and nonfiction from girls.

 &nbsp;